allenai/PeerRead/README.md

 ### How-to-run two NLP tasks: acceptance classification and aspect prediction
-Please take a look at code/README.md for detail instructions.
+Please take a look at code/README.md for detailed instructions.

 ### Setup Configuration

-Simply running a following script will download necessary data and resolve dependencies:
+Running the following script will download the dataset and resolve all dependencies:
 ```
   ./setup.sh
 ```